Forests Information Page header

 Lighter Footprints

-• Victoria wants to keep logging for another 8 years!
-Read more on recent moves by Victorian Parliament to criminalise forest defence, recent protest images and a quick update on Vic Forests illegal logging.
+• Read more on recent moves by Victorian Parliament to criminalise forest defence, recent protest images and a quick update on Vic Forests illegal logging.

 Victorian Forest Alliance